-The Responsible Data Forum, a collaboration that develops tools and strategies to help data-drive advocacy with ethical, security and privacy implications of their work, was mentioned in Zara Rahman’s talk at Datensummit 17.
+The Responsible Data Forum, a collaboration that develops tools and strategies to help data-driven advocacy with ethical, security and privacy implications of their work, was mentioned in Zara Rahman’s talk at Datensummit 17.

 The RDF defines “responsible data” as: